dojo/docs/dojo/hasClass.rst

 Dojo 1.7 (AMD)
 --------------
-In dojo 1.7, dojo.hasClass has been moved to dojo/_base/html.
+In dojo 1.7, dojo.hasClass has been kept in dojo/_base/html as a compatibility of dojo version before, it is a alias of cls.contains in dojo/dom-class.

 .. code-block :: javascript